 Anime and Manga

 - Shiori aka Luna aka the fake Asuna from Mahou Sensei Negima! who makes a Heel–Face Turn after falling for Negi.
 In a subversion, she still loves and cares for her boss, Fate Averruncus.
 Ironically, Fate does pull a Heel–Face Turn with a side dish of Good Is Not Nice.
 And has pretty much all but stated that he's in love with Negi too, thus Fate would likely be the Ur-Example in the series.

-- Milia Fallyna in Super Dimension Fortress Macross (and Robotech), who went as far as to get herself shrunk down to human size to hunt down the Human pilot who dueled her, and ended up marrying him after a knife fight.
-In The Movie, things go a little differently.
-He gets trapped on her ship when it leaves while they're still in their first battle, but things still turn out all right: He later shows up having been macronized to match her, becoming a Montague Counterpart, and they're fighting side by side, happy as can be.
+- Milia Fallyna in Super Dimension Fortress Macross (and Robotech), who went as far as to get herself shrunk down to human size to hunt down the human pilot who dueled her, and ended up marrying him after a knife fight.
+In The Movie Macross: Do You Remember Love?, things go a little differently; he gets trapped on her ship when it leaves while they're still in their first battle, but things still turn out all right: he later shows up having been macronized to match her, becoming a Montague Counterpart, and they're fighting side by side, happy as can be.

 - In Space Runaway Ideon, kind-hearted Karala Ajiba came from the Buff Clan, and fell in love with human soldier Bes Jordan whilst both their races investigated a site containing a powerful mecha.
 A war was triggered by a simple case of fear and she decided to remain with the humans.
 And typically in Tomino's anime, Karala and Bes didn't have a happy ending and she was shot in the face by her vengeful sister Harulu, a while after revealing she was pregnant; as for Bes, he ended up bleeding to death in the commanding shuttle's bridge during the seriously trippy Grand Finale.